-Our work during the Phase 1 funding period indicates that economically disadvantaged women, like more socioeconomically stable smokers, respond to reductions in the nicotine content of cigarettes with reductions in cigarette demand and other measures of addiction potential.
-However, tobacco market conditions are likely to exert considerable influence over the extent to which the promising effects of reduced-nicotine cigarettes are realized in the natural environment.
-This may be particularly true of female smokers, who are more motivated to smoke for nonpharmacological reasons as compared to men (e.g.,).
-Use of electronic cigarettes (e-cigarettes) is increasing sharply in the US and it is important to consider the potential effects of e-cigarette use on a nicotine reduction policy for cigarettes.
-We believe that encouraging the use of e-cigarettes, by making them more appealing to smokers, may enhance the efficacy of a reduced-nicotine policy for cigarettes.
+A national nicotine reduction policy for cigarettes may be an effective regulatory approach to reducing cigarette dependence in smokers with ADs.
+The 2009 Family Smoking Prevention and Tobacco Control Act gave the Food and Drug Administration (FDA) the authority to regulate tobacco products as appropriate to protect public health, including limiting the nicotine content of cigarettes.35 An FDA-mandated reduction in the nicotine content of cigarettes to a minimally-addictive level could reduce tobacco reinforcement and dependence.^{3,36} This approach could be particularly beneficial to subpopulations of smokers who have less success with currently-available cessation treatments, such as people with ADs.
+Our work during the UVM TCORS phase 1 funding period, indicates that smokers with ADs, like smokers without MHCs, respond to reductions in the nicotine content of cigarettes with reductions in cigarette demand and other measures of addiction potential.
+However, tobacco market conditions are likely to exert considerable influence over the extent to which the effects of reduced-nicotine cigarettes are realized in the natural environment.
+This may be particularly true of smokers with ADs, who are more sensitive to the effects of nicotine withdrawal than those without MHCs.37 Use of electronic cigarettes (e-cigs) is increasing sharply in the US, and it is important to consider the potential moderating effects of e-cig use on a reduced-nicotine policy for cigarettes.
+By providing an alternative source of nicotine, we believe that the availability of nicotinized e-cigs, and manipulations that increase their appeal (flavors), will enhance the ability of a national cigarette nicotine-reduction policy to decrease cigarette smoking, dependence and toxin exposure among smokers with ADs.